Effects of Hurricane Katrina in New Orleans: Civil disturbances

 Some initial reports of crime and mass chaos, particularly in stories about the Superdome, were later found to be exaggerated or rumors.
 In the Superdome, for example, the New Orleans sex crimes unit investigated every report of rape or atrocity and found only two verifiable incidents, both of sexual assault.
-The department head told reporters, "I think it was an urban myth.
-Any time you put 25,000 people under one roof, with no running water, no electricity and no information, stories get told."
+On September 1, Chief Eddie Compass reported to news outlets, "We have individuals who are getting raped; we have individuals who are getting beaten."
+September 6, while heading into the city of New Orleans, Oprah Winfrey is stopped by Chief Eddie Compass.
+He reported, "We had little babies in there, little babies getting raped."
+Later Oprah Winfrey meets with mayor Ray Nagin who reports, "They have people standing out there, have been in that frickin’ Superdome for five days watching dead bodies, watching hooligans killing people, raping people."
+Rumors of children with slit throats, women being gang raped, and hundreds of bodies piling within the superdome continued to spread.
+These reports and others alike in New Orleans further escalated the rumors of rampant rape and crime.
+The department head told reporters, “I think it was an urban myth.
+Any time you put 25,000 people under one roof, with no running water, no electricity and no information, stories get told.”
 Based on these reports, government officials expected hundreds of dead to be found in the Superdome, but instead found only six dead: four natural deaths, one drug overdose, and one suicide.
-In a case of reported sniper fire, the "sniper" turned out to be the relief valve of a gas tank popping every few minutes.
+In a case of reported sniper fire, the “sniper” turned out to be the relief valve of a gas tank popping every few minutes.

+In February 2019, Roland J. Bourgeois Jr., 55, of Algiers Point was sentenced to 10 years in prison for shooting three black men who were trying to flee the area in the aftermath of Katrina.
+He died shortly after.

 Additional acts of unrest occurred following the storm, particularly with the New Orleans Police Department.
-In the aftermath, a tourist asked a police officer for assistance, and got the response, "Go to hell, it's every man for himself."
+In the aftermath, a tourist asked a police officer for assistance, and got the response, “Go to hell, it's every man for himself.”
 Also, one-third of New Orleans police officers deserted the city in the days before the storm, many of them escaping in their department-owned patrol cars.
 This added to the chaos by stretching law enforcement thin.
 Several NOPD officers were arrested weeks after Katrina for suspicion of vehicle theft.

 Gretna controversy

-The City of Gretna on the West Bank of the Mississippi River received considerable press coverage when, in the aftermath of Hurricane Katrina (late August 2005), displaced and dehydrated survivors who attempted to escape from New Orleans by walking over the Crescent City Connection bridge over the Mississippi River were turned back at gunpoint by City of Gretna Police, along with Crescent City Connection Police and Jefferson Parish Sheriff's deputies, who set up a roadblock on the bridge in the days following the hurricane.
+The City of Gretna on the West Bank of the Mississippi River received considerable press coverage when, in the aftermath of Hurricane Katrina (late August 2005), displaced and dehydrated survivors who attempted to escape from New Orleans by walking over the Crescent City Connection bridge over the Mississippi River were turned back at gunpoint by City of Gretna Police, along with Crescent City Connection Police and Jefferson Parish Sheriff’s deputies, who set up a roadblock on the bridge in the days following the hurricane.